 Popular choices among chefs include honing rods made from either steel or ceramic in order to achieve this goal.
 But which is best for you and your kitchen?

 Steel honing rods are ideal for tough, thick blades and for removing imperfections.
-Whereas ceramic honing rods are ideal for delicate blades and creating a superiorly sharp edge.
+Whereas ceramic honing rods are ideal for delicate blades and creating a superiorly sharp cutting edge.

 Ceramic vs Steel Honing Rod: Key Differences